-Kay Weaver, 36, sat on her husband Kenneth, 41, for five to ten minutes in their rural home in nearby Elizabethville, said Dr. William B. Bush, the county coroner.
+Kay Weaver, 36, sat on her husband Kenneth, 41, for five to ten minutes in their rural home in nearby Elizabethville, said

 "The massive amount of pressure on his chest rendered him unable to breathe," said Bush, whose office conducted an autopsy and investigation.
 "Because of that, he suffocated."

 State trooper Claude Mohr, who investigated the case, said

 Mrs. Weaver was not in custody and will probably not be charged, the trooper said.
 "She was trying to restrain her husband," Mohr said.
 "There's no indication there was any foul play intended."